iron-software/IronBarcode-Examples/how-to/net-maui-barcode-scanner-reader-tutorial/README.md

 </ContentPage>
 ```

+This layout includes buttons for image selection and text copying, an image display area, and a text editor.

-### Barcode Scanning using IronBarcode
+### Scanning Barcodes with IronBarcode

-The following code snippet outlines the process for selecting and scanning a barcode:
+The following code snippet demonstrates selecting and scanning a barcode image:

 ```cs
 private async void SelectBarcode(object sender, EventArgs e)